-• You will need to measure out 4, 4" pieces on the piece of 1" x 4".
+• You will need to measure out 4, 6" pieces on the piece of 1" x 4".
 These will be the square walls to your house.

-• Once you measure out your 4, 4" long pieces, you will need use your bench hook, glasses and hand saw to cut the wood.
+• Once you measure out your 4, 6" long pieces, you will need use your bench hook, glasses and hand saw to cut the wood.
 These 4 pieces will be used as your walls to your bee house.

-- Once you have your 4, 4" pieces of wood, you will need to nail them together to make a square.
+- Once you have your 4, 6" pieces of wood, you will need to nail them together to make a square.
 To do this, you will need your 4 pieces of wood, your f clamp or a partner, 8 nails and your hammer. - I suggest that students work in partners and help each other nail their walls together instead of using an f clamp.
 I used an f clamp as I didn't have a partner.

 - In order to nail your wood together you should set some pre-nail holes so that your house goes together easily as it can be challenging to nail these together.
-One partner will take one piece of wood and place it on it's side edge and the other partner will nail in a nail 1⁄2".
-The first pre-nail hole should be measured in 1 1⁄2" from the end.
-I suggest having 4 nails in each piece of wood.
-Measure in 1 1⁄2" from the other end and set that hole and then spread the two other holes out evenly.
-Make sure to measure these as the other piece of wood will need nail holes that align.
-For the piece of wood going on the outside, have your holes go all the way through so the nail slides into the joining piece of wood.
-I suggest placing a piece of wood under this so that you don't nail a hole in your desk or table. - If students need, have them place all 4 pieces together so they can see where they need holes.
-They should talk this out. - When ready they can make all their nail holes and then nail the wood together.
+One partner will take two pieces of wood and place them together at 90 degree (see picture below).
+The other partner will use the drill to drill in the nail holes.
+The first nail hole should be measured in 1 1⁄2" from the end.
+I suggest having 2 nails in each piece of wood.
+Measure in 1 1⁄2" from the other end and set that hole. - If students need, have them place all 4 pieces together so they can see where they need holes.
+They should talk this out.

+• When ready they can make/finish all their nail holes and then nail the wood together.
 Again, I suggest that one partner holds the wood on its long edge and then places the other wall on top.
-While holding these together, the partner will nail them in.
-Start with the inside holes and work outwards.
+While holding these together, the partner will nail them in, students will need 8 nails total.
 See picture for an example of how to hold two pieces of wood together.
 To note, this is just a picture of how to hold the wood.

-• Repeat this until you have all 4 walls attached.
-You should have a square box.
+Repeat this until you have all 4 walls attached.
+You should have a square box, 4 nails on the top and 4 nails on the bottom.

 - Next you will add the roof.
-You will now need to go back and measure out 2, 5.5" long pieces.
+You will now need to go back and measure out 2, 7.5" long pieces.
 Once measured cut these out using your hand saw, bench hook and glasses. - If you would like your roof even, you will need to cut off a 1⁄2 inch from the long edge of one of the pieces of wood. - You will see on the cover page that I did not do this.
 You can choose to leave it uneven if you like.

-- Now that you have 2, long pieces (one 5" one 5 1⁄2"), you will need to nail these together just like you did for the 4 walls of your house.
+- Now that you have 2, long pieces, you will need to nail these together just like you did for the 4 walls of your house.
 You will need a partner again to do this with you. - Next, place your wood so that you see how the roof will go together.
 Place the narrower piece of wood on the ground.
-Then place the wider piece on it's side standing and rest it up to the piece on the ground, you should have them at 90 degrees. - Next you will need to pre-set nail holes.
+Then place the wider piece on its side standing and rest it up to the piece on the ground, you should have them at 90 degrees. - Next you will need to pre-set nail holes.
 Do this following the same procedure as you did previously.
-Make sure to measure in 1 1⁄2" from each end and then place two more nails in evenly spread out.
-4 nails in total. - Have your partner hold your wood for you while you nail the pieces together.
+Make sure to measure in 1 1/2" from each end.
+2 nails in total. - Have your partner hold your wood for you while you nail the pieces together.